ExtrieveTechnologies/Mobile-Document-Scanning-SDK-ANDROID/README.md

  	//Kotlin
 	Config!!.CaptureSupport!!.OutputPath = "pass output path sd string";
 	```
-- **MaxPage** - To set the number of captures to do on each camera session.
-And this can also control whether the capture mode is single  or multi i.e :
+- **MaxPage** - To set the number of captures to do on each camera session, can also control whether the capture mode is single  or multi i.e :
 	> if  MaxPage  <= 0 /  not  set:  means  unlimited.If  MaxPage  >= 1:
 	> means  limited.
 	```java